The HOPE acronym stands for

 Anyone is welcome to this program.
 Regardless of how long you’ve been injured, how severe the injury is, or how low your probability is for walking again, we want to help!
-To participate in this program, please fill out the required forms listed below.
-Once you have completed the forms, contact the office to secure a space.
-To inquire about a walk-thru, please contact us.
+To participate in this program, first contact the front office at (559) 432-6292, then please fill out the required forms listed below.
+To inquire about a walk-thru, please contact the front office.

 Our H.O.P.E. trainers incorporate weight-lifting, load-bearing, gait training, and core strengthening to build muscle strength—key components in the recovery process.
 Also, using the Active Nervous System Recruitment (ANSR) method, H.O.P.E. trainers use a person’s muscle spasms to create arm or leg movements on purpose.